The Differences between SIM, eSIM and iSIM

 The GSMA also provides a Security Accreditation Scheme (SAS) for SIMs and eSIMs with two different specifications:

-This specification guarantees that the SIM’s manufacturing site meets standards of physical security and follows strict security procedures associated with the processes of personalizing and chipping SIMs.
+This specification guarantees that the SIM’s manufacturing site meets physical security standards.
+In addition, it ensures that strict security procedures associated with personalizing and chipping SIMs are followed.

 Also, consider whether the use case will require remote provisioning.
-While eSIMs are best known for this feature, all the form factors are candidates for the eUICC software that enables OTA profile updates.
-GSMA has designed a large-scale provisioning scheme for the IoT space, allowing MNOs to provision devices in large volumes at once.
+While eSIMs are best known for this feature, all form factors are candidates for eUICC software that enables OTA profile updates.
+GSMA has designed a large-scale provisioning scheme for the IoT space, allowing MNOs to provision devices in large volumes simultaneously.

 While remote provisioning offers tremendous value for many applications, its inherent shortcomings are worth noting.
-Remote SIM provisioning service also comes with relatively high costs, which does not fit well with the industrial IoT economy in low-tier IoT devices.
+Remote SIM provisioning service also comes with relatively high costs, which doesn’t fit well with the industrial IoT economy in low-tier IoT devices.
 If devices are deployed in places without proper coverage, network issues could prevent profile updates from going through.
-If a person is holding the device, you can attempt a manual update; however, if it’s in a remote area and you must send someone to fix it, that’s an expensive undertaking, especially if many other devices in the deployment are experiencing the same problem.

-Despite the emerging potential of the eSIM and iSIM, traditional SIM cards continue to dominate the IoT market — at least for now.
-In many countries, prepaid service is still the predominant way to connect, making traditional plug-in SIM cards the most practical choice.
+Despite the huge growth of eSIM and iSIM, traditional SIM cards continue to exist in the IoT market — at least for now.
+In many countries, prepaid service remains the predominant way to connect, making traditional SIM cards the most practical choice.

-For high-end IoT use cases that have an inherently higher cost structure and require a high degree of MNO acceptance from the first day, eSIMs are an ideal solution. iSIMs will come into play for low-tier IoT connections where device size and energy efficiency are necessary strengths.
-There’s room for every form factor and SIM type for the foreseeable future, depending on the use case.
+For high-end IoT use cases with an inherently higher cost structure that require a high degree of MNO acceptance from the first day, eSIMs are an ideal solution. iSIMs will come into play for low-tier IoT connections where device size and energy efficiency are necessary strengths.